MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 ---

-# How to investigate anomaly alerts
+# How to investigate anomaly detection alerts

 *Applies to: Microsoft Cloud App Security*